Installing EPICpy (and EpicCoder rule editor)

 curl

-is installed by default on MacOS and Windows.
-Some Linux distributions come with curl
+is installed by default on MacOS (10.3+) and Windows (10+).
+Most Linux distributions come with curl

-, and others (especially "minimal" distributions) may not.
+, and some (especially "minimal" distributions) may not.

 is not installed: